kando-menu/kando/README.md

 # :arrow_down: Installation

-**You can either [download a pre-built package from the releases page](https://github.com/kando-menu/kando/releases) or build the prototype yourself.**
+You can either [download a pre-built package from the releases page](https://github.com/kando-menu/kando/releases) or build the prototype yourself.
+With a pre-built package, you can just run the executable; no installation is required.

+:warning: **If you are using GNOME under Wayland, you will also need to install the [adapter extension](https://github.com/kando-menu/gnome-shell-integration)!**

 ## Manual Compilation